oscos/rb120/study_guide/exercises_rb129_practice_problems.md

 This code demonstrates a distinction between referencing local variables and instance variables.
 Referencing an uninitialized instance variable returns `nil`.
 However referencing an uninitialized local variable raises a `NameError` error instead.

-On `line 15`, we invoke the `::new` class method on a `Dog` class which returns and object that's assigned to the local variable `teddy`.
+On `line 15`, we invoke the `::new` class method on a `Dog` class which returns an object that's assigned to the local variable `teddy`.

 On `line 16` we invoke the `swim` instance method on the object referenced by `teddy`, which returns `nil` and outputs `nil`.